Night Wolf 8: Chapter 8

 墨書 Inktalez

-Yet he spoke anyway.
+But he spoke nonetheless.
 0

 He paused for a moment, his throat slightly constricting before he continued.
 0